Born on the frontlines of medical action

 DNDi was launched in 2003 when five leading research institutes from Brazil, India, Kenya, Malaysia, and France teamed up with Doctors Without Borders/Médecins Sans Frontières (MSF) to launch an alternative, not-for-profit model for developing drugs for neglected populations.
-Together, we are proud to have delivered eleven new treatments for six diseases that have saved millions of lives – and we aim to deliver a total of 25 treatments by 2028.
+Together, we are proud to have delivered thirteen new treatments for six diseases that have saved millions of lives – and we aim to deliver a total of 25 treatments by 2028.

 DNDi founding partners

 DNDi has built a team of more than 240 employees working across nine offices.
 DNDi North America, created in 2008 and based in New York City, is a registered 501(c)(3) non-profit that works to strengthen and expand scientific networks, policy and advocacy influence, partner development, communications, and in particular, fundraising efforts to enhance DNDi’s global impact.

 Discover our projects in more detail on our international website at dndi.org.